benjamin-awd/monopoly/README.md

 ## Features
 - Support for encrypted PDFs -- passwords can be passed in via a .env file, or passed directly via a bank class
   - PDFs can also be unlocked with a static string, and a masking pattern like ?d?d?d for banks like HSBC that use a common password prefix (DOB), but different passwords for each card
-- Cashback transactions from Citibank and OCBC are also supported, and appear as "negative" transactions
+- Support for cashback transactions and refunds
 - Monopoly can be run on Google Cloud as a scheduled Cloud Run job, which opens up more sophisticated use-cases like historical analysis and personal finance visualization